- Religion and Philosophy»

 — Proverbs 14:4

 Aleph shows us that God is strong!

-An ox is also noted for it's dependability and reliability, in fact the early pioneers preferred oxen over mules or horses for pulling wagons and pack, for this very reason.
+An ox is also noted for its dependability and reliability.
+In fact, the early pioneers preferred oxen over mules or horses for pulling wagons, for this very reason.

 Aleph begins with showing us the strong dependable Father.

 It is also a relevant connection that the Hebrew word for love "ahab" - אהב contains the same letters as "father" with the addition of one letter in the middle.

 "Ab" the Hebrew word for father is spelled with an aleph and a bet אב (reminder to read the Hebrew word beginning on the right)